codecobber/codecobber.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Code Cobber Pages

-You can use the [editor on GitHub](https://github.com/codecobber/codecobber.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Not much to report at present.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This account is really just for backups and test projects.
+Enjoy any of the projects I have on Github.
+If they help you then great.

 ### Markdown